Skip to main content

 Cybercriminals typically target executives to gain access to proprietary and sensitive corporate data.
 These attacks can compromise corporate strategy, disrupt operations, tarnish reputations, and cost millions — even billions — to remediate.

-Or look at one of the world’s largest aluminum companies, with more than 35,000 employees and operations in 40 countries.
-In 2019, an employee opened an infected email he believed to have been sent by a trusted customer.
-(Anyone can make this type of mistake.
-A wealthy executive had his phone hacked after he opened a WhatsApp video file that he thought was sent to him by the crown prince of Saudi Arabia.[10]) The email enabled hackers to plant a computer virus in company systems, locking files on corporate servers and PCs.
+Or look at one of the world’s largest aluminum companies.
+Its 35,000 employees worked in more than 40 countries.
+One of its employees opened an infected email he believed to have been sent by a trusted customer.
+The email enabled hackers to plant a computer virus in company systems, locking files on corporate servers and PCs.
 Hackers demanded ransom to unlock these files.
 The company decided against paying the ransom and worked with a major technology provider to remediate the situation.
 Estimated cost?
-Seventy-one million.[11]
+Seventy-one million.[10]

 Social engineering attacks